The-UnknownHacker/GhostAi/README.md

 # Google Gemini Based AI

+# This is now deprecated
+# Check Out the latest version at  - [GhostAI](https://github.com/CyberZenDev/GhostAI).

 This AI requires an API key to run.
 Obtain your API key from [Google Maker Suite](https://makersuite.google.com/app/apikey).

 ## Setup